The Imperial Guard

 - The last one is the Manticore, which can rip apart most vehicles, infantry and characters.
 It is decent at killing heavy infantry, but AP 4 means that most heavy infantry will get their save, as will monstrous creatures.

 There is also the Deathstrike, but its usage comes more from absorbing firepower than actually launching its missile.
 I would recommend against the Deathstrike until you’re confident you know why you want to field it.

 - Chimeras are excellent transports, offering great firepower and protection for their point value.
 One disembark point does mean that the opponent can exploit the emergency disembark rules, however.

 - The other fast solution is the hellhound and its variants.
-All are close range brawlers that really move, but tend to be a big target before it can do any real damage.
+All are close-range brawlers that really move but tend to be a big target before they can do any real damage.

 There are also rough riders, but I strongly recommend against them.
 They are fragile, do very little damage, and don’t move fast enough to hit the support of an army.
 The models have also been discontinued.

 One of the great things about the Astra Militarum is that they can be as complex or as simple as you want them to be.
 If you want diverse elements working in concert, you can do it.
 If you want to ultra-specialize and win one aspect of games at the expense of others, the army can adapt to that too.

 This applies to hobbying as well.
 You can throw custom markings, paint tattoos, take nicks out of the armor, give them non-standard gear, or anything else you can imagine.
 Or you can leave them as a standard regiment of disciplined soldiers.
 In either case, the army will inevitably be yours: no one will have an Astra Militarum army quite like yours.

 Just ... don't be too upset when you have to remove models from the tabletop by the fistful when the Orks hit your lines.
 After all, they are just regular people in a universe of daemons, super soldiers, aliens and traitors.